0xNullLight/Project-3/Documentation/OurWIKI4Project.md

 [link](https://www.geeksforgeeks.org/django-url-patterns-python/)

-n Django, views are Python functions which take a URL request as parameter and return an HTTP response or throw an exception like 404.
+In Django, views are Python functions which take a URL request as parameter and return an HTTP response or throw an exception like 404.
 Each view needs to be mapped to a corresponding URL pattern.
 This is done via a Python module called URLConf(URL configuration)

 Let the project name be myProject.
 The Python module to be used as URLConf is the value of ROOT_URLCONF in myProject/settings.py.
 By default this is set to 'myProject.urls'.
 Every URLConf module must contain a variable urlpatterns which is a set of URL patterns to be matched against the requested URL.
 These patterns will be checked in sequence, until the first match is found.
 Then the view corresponding to the first match is invoked.
 If no URL pattern matches, Django invokes an appropriate error handling view.